cyberbotics/urdf2webots/README.md

   - **--init-pos=JointPositions**: Set the initial positions of your robot joints.
 Example: `--init-pos="[1.2, 0.5, -1.5]"` would set the first 3 joints of your robot to the specified values, and leave the rest with their default value.
   - **--link-to-def**: Creates a DEF with the link name for each solid to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
   - **--joint-to-def**: Creates a DEF with the joint name for each joint to be able to access it using getFromProtoDef(defName) (for PROTO conversion only).
+  - **--relative-path-prefix**: If set and **--input** not specified, relative paths present in your URDF file will get this prefix.
+Example: `filename="head.obj"` with `--relative-path-prefix="/home/user/myRobot/"` will became `filename="/home/user/myRobot/head.obj"`.

 In case the **--input** option is missing, the script will read the URDF content from `stdin`.
 In that case, you can pipe the content of your URDF file into the script: `cat my_robot.urdf | urdf2proto.py`.
-Relative paths present in your URDF file will be treated relatively to the current directory from which the script is called.
+Relative paths present in your URDF file will be treated relatively to the current directory from which the script is called unless **--relative-path-prefix** is set.

 > Previously the **--static-base** argument was supported in order to set the base link to be static (disabled physics).
 It has been removed as there is a better way to do it by adding the following to your URDF file (assuming **base_link** is the root link of your robot):
 >